CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 ### Support

 Supports are how the printer helps overhangs print, as the printer must always work from bottom to top and cannot print without a surface to print on.
-Support can be selected and deselected, but is reccomended to use whenever there are overhangs or floating objects in your print
+Support can be selected and deselected, but is recommended to use whenever there are overhangs or floating objects in your print

 ##### Support type